Why does hypnotherapy cost so much?

 Perhaps you are someone who has toyed with the idea of hypnotherapy but been put off by the costly fee structure.

 So why is hypnotherapy a more expensive therapy than counselling, or similar therapies?
 Hypnosis is expensive for a reason, which I explain below.

-You might think this means hypnotherapist gets the client into a trance and then orders the client about, well, that is a common fantasy of the media which ridicules hypnotherapy as a 'magic wand,' that takes control away from people.
+You might think this means the hypnotherapist gets the client into a trance and then orders the client about, well, that is a common fantasy of the media which ridicules hypnotherapy as a 'magic wand' that takes control away from people.
 Clinical hypnotherapy is nothing like that.

 The first consultation is done at the conscious level and involves taking a case history and helping the client define a goal or outcome for the therapy.
 The goal must be achievable, precisely defined in considerable detail, and morally ethical.
 Typical goals include becoming free of anxiety and phobias, being more confident, embracing developmental stages, giving up addictions, passing exams, interviews, losing weight.
 Some people want it for coping with pain and for medical procedures including having teeth extracted without anaesthetic.